-- The map is based on computer predictions rather than actual measurements, so is indicative only. - 'Receivable' is based on a defined signal level which may not be deemed adequate by all listeners. - The map does not take account of any interference from other DAB digital radio services.
+- The map is based on computer predictions rather than actual measurements, so is indicative only. - Receivable is based on the defined signal level required by a receiver that meets the minimum receiver specification (available here: Minimum specifications for DAB and DAB+ personal and domestic digital radio receivers: Digital radio action plan report GOV.UK (www.gov.uk)), although that level may not be adequate for receivers built to a poorer sensitivity, or be sufficient in every location. - The map does not take account of any interference from other DAB digital radio services.
 The likelihood of any such interference will increase as more DAB services are launched, but Ofcom will seek to reduce the impact as far as is reasonably practicable. - The map does not show where reception outside homes (e.g. along roads) may be possible.

-2. Coverage map for the Wrexham small-scale DAB multiplex
+2. Coverage map for the Hull small-scale DAB multiplex

-Figure 1: Predicted indoor coverage of the Wrexham small-scale DAB multiplex.
-October 2023
+Figure 1: Predicted indoor coverage of the Hull smallscale DAB multiplex.
+April 2024

-Map images © Crown copyright 2023.
-All rights reserved.
+Map images © Crown copyright 2024 All rights reserved.
 Licensee Ofcom, Licence number 100018047

-3. Wrexham small-scale DAB transmission details
+3. Hull small-scale DAB transmission details